Laptop overset by graphic of bar and pie charts.

 Are you looking to invest but not sure where to start?
 Canstar explains how to save money by changing your mindset about investing.

-Many of us think nothing of having the money for our Netflix or Neon subscription come out of our bank account or having our gym membership fees deducted each month, but what if you took a similar approach with investing?
-By that, I mean arranging for money to automatically be invested each month the same way you’d pay for a subscription.
+Most of us think nothing of paying our Netflix, Neon or gym subscriptions each month, but what if you took a similar approach to investing: arranging for money to automatically be invested each month the same way you'd pay for a subscription?

 Let's take a look at the benefits in more detail.